Ana9me/Hardware-Sales-Trend-Dashboard/README.md

-# Hardware-Sales-Trend-Dashboard
+# Hardware Sales Trend

+## About this project
 Sales Report of Atliq Hardware according to geographical regions.

-##About this project
+Tools Used: SQL and PowerBI

+Data Extraction using MySQL

+Data Cleaning and Visualization using PowerBI

+## Link to Live Dashboard
+<a href="https://app.powerbi.com/view?r=eyJrIjoiMTExODIwZDMtNzg3NC00YWU2LTkxOTQtMWMyNmMzZDdmZGEyIiwidCI6IjdiODdkYzgwLWY4MzctNGZmYS04NGM4LThhMDhkNDRiNzk5NyJ9">View Dashboard</a>